 Occasionally the murmur heard may be holodiastolic, reflecting increased disease severity, and there may be an additional mid-diastolic Austin Flint murmur heard at the apex, attributed to the regurgitant jet striking the anterior mitral valve leaflet 1-3.

-Aortic regurgitation is also infamously associated with a number of eponymous signs, all of which are now rare due to the decreased incidence of syphilitic aortitis 2,5,6.
-Detailed discussion of these rare signs is beyond the scope of this article.
+Aortic regurgitation is also infamously associated with several eponymous signs, all of which are now rare due to the decreased incidence of syphilitic aortitis 2,5,6.
+A detailed discussion of these rare signs is beyond the scope of this article.